isomerpages/htx-ncada/_our-work/Overview.md

 NCADA carries out various work to support our efforts in building a DrugFreeSG.
 These include:

 * Media Campaigns
+* Perception Surveys
-* Funding of ground-up initiatives
+* Funding of ground-up initiatives; and
-* Asia Pacific Forum Against Drugs
+* the Asia Pacific Forum Against Drugs (AFPAD)

 Find out more by navigating the sidebar!